Wix, WooCommerce or Shopify? The best eCommerce platform for you

 Choose the perfect ecommerce platform for your business

-Here are the top four ecommerce platforms measured by ease of use, value for money, customisation tools, support and payment processing capabilities.
+Here are the most popular ecommerce platforms measured by ease of use, value for money, customisation tools, support and payment processing capabilities.

-Every one of these platforms is excellent at what they do, but they all have such different approaches to cost, features and ecommerce capabilities that they will suit different business types and personalities.
+Every one of these platforms is excellent at what they do, but they all have such different approaches to cost, features and ecommerce capabilities so whether they will suit your business depends on your needs and resources.

 Shopify is a well-designed and easy to use platform that includes plenty of features for the expert and beginner alike.